TheMostApex/AfterGL/README.md

-AfterGL is a lightweight OpenGL 4.0 "branch" designed for speed and compatibility.
+AfterGL is a lightweight OpenGL 4.0 fork designed for compatibility.
 It is specifically built to provide a modern graphics foundation for legacy GPUs that can no longer handle heavy modern engines.

 It requires GLM for 3D processing.